Last Updated on 04.10.2018 by Iliyan

 Here you can enjoy the background of the majestic architecture and rich culture.
 It is amazing how Seoul has managed to keep this heritage.
 This huge complex looks like a little town with many buildings, small gardens and streets.
 It resembles the Forbidden City in Beijing in terms of architecture.

-Gwanghwamun Gate – this is the impressive main gate of the Gyeongbokgung Palace.
-The gate has been renovated many times thorough the years but it still remains the icon of Seoul.
+Gwanghwamun Gate is an impressive main gate of the Gyeongbokgung Palace.
+The gate has been renovated many times through the years but it still remains the icon of Seoul.
 During the time of the Joseon dynasty, it quickly became one of the most important gates because it used to guard the main palace.

 The Gwanghwamun gate of the Gyeongbokgung palace